kaloyanpepelyashki/kaloyanpepelyashki/README.md

 ### Hi there, my name is Kaloyan(Kalos)
-(not havig a profile pic is not purpose.
+(not havig a profile pic is on purpose.
 I want to keep this cool character)
 ##### I am a full-stack software developer

 Greetings from Aarhus, Denmark—the city of smiles!
 As a full-stack developer passionate about web and software development, I enjoy transforming complex challenges into sleek, reliable, robust, and easy-to-use solutions.